-Here $\vcirc$ is sourced by all gravitating components (dark matter, stars and gas) and can be inferred from $\vphi$ by inverting Equation~\ref{eq:psupporteq}.
+Here, $\vcirc$ is sourced by all gravitating components (dark matter, stars and gas) and can be inferred from $\vphi$ by inverting Equation~\ref{eq:psupporteq}.
 In the absence of pressure gradients throughout the disc, Equation~\ref{eq:psupporteq}, reduces to Keplerian circular motions $\vcirc^2 = \vphi^2$ and the inference is trivial.

 But more generally, the measured rotational velocity $\vphi$ needs to be corrected to account for the additional pressure support.
-This term is often called an asymmetric drift correction due to its similarity with the asymmetric drift derived from Jeans' equations of collisionless dynamics (see \citealt{Binney2008}, Section 4.8 and \citealt{Pineda2017} for further discussion of the formally-distinct assumptions underlying these two derivations).
+This term is often called an asymmetric drift correction due to its similarity with the asymmetric drift derived from Jeans' equations of collisionless dynamics (see \citealt{Binney2008}, subsection 4.8 and \citealt{Pineda2017} for further discussion of the formally distinct assumptions underlying these two derivations).

 Since $P$ is not directly observable, we need further assumptions to observationally estimate pressure support across the disc.
-Further assuming that the gas is ideal and that its pressure is dominated by isotropic processes (i.e. thermal and kinetic turbulence rather than possibly-anisotropic non-thermal processes such as magnetic fields or cosmic rays), we can write $P = \rho \, \vdispeff$ where $\vdispeff^2 = c_s^2 + \vdisp^2$.
-Here $c_s = \sqrt{P / \rho} $ is the isothermal sound speed (applicable for our regime of fast thermal equilibrium) and $\vdisp = \sqrt{\sigma^2_{x} + \sigma^2_{y} + \sigma^2_{z}}$ is the isotropic 3D gas velocity dispersion (estimated in each gas cell from the velocities of its 8-closest AMR neighbours\footnote{We use a spline Kernel as implemented by the \textsc{pynbody} library to weight the velocity dispersion, and verified that using an unweighted velocity dispersion, or using the 64 closest AMR neighbours does not impact our conclusions}.
+Further assuming that the gas is ideal and that its pressure is dominated by isotropic processes (i.e. thermal and kinetic turbulence rather than possibly anisotropic non-thermal processes such as magnetic fields or cosmic rays), we can write $P = \rho \, \vdispeff$ where $\vdispeff^2 = c_s^2 + \vdisp^2$.
+Here $c_s = \sqrt{P / \rho} $ is the isothermal sound speed (applicable for our regime of fast thermal equilibrium) and $\vdisp = \sqrt{\sigma^2_{x} + \sigma^2_{y} + \sigma^2_{z}}$ is the isotropic 3D gas velocity dispersion estimated in each gas cell from the velocities of its 8-closest AMR neighbours\footnote{We use a spline Kernel as implemented by the \textsc{pynbody} library to weight the velocity dispersion, and verified that using an unweighted velocity dispersion, or using the 64 closest AMR neighbours does not impact our conclusions}.

 Injecting these terms in Equation~\ref{eq:psupporteq} then leads to

 where $\vrot$ is the effective rotational velocity.